nitrado/terraform-provider-ec/docs/data-sources/armada_armadaset.md

 - `env` (Block List) Env is a list of environment variables to set in the container. (see [below for nested schema](#nestedblock--spec--template--spec--containers--env))
 - `ports` (Block List) Ports are the ports to expose from the container. (see [below for nested schema](#nestedblock--spec--template--spec--containers--ports))
 - `resources` (Block List, Max: 1) Resources are the compute resources required by the container. (see [below for nested schema](#nestedblock--spec--template--spec--containers--resources))
+- `secrets` (Block List) Secrets is a list of secrets to mount into the containers' filesystem. (see [below for nested schema](#nestedblock--spec--template--spec--containers--secrets))
 - `security_context` (Block List, Max: 1) SecurityContext defines the security options the container should be run with. (see [below for nested schema](#nestedblock--spec--template--spec--containers--security_context))
 - `volume_mounts` (Block List) VolumeMounts are the volumes to mount into the container's filesystem. (see [below for nested schema](#nestedblock--spec--template--spec--containers--volume_mounts))